+Small businesses are often the nurturing ground for entrepreneurs, start-ups and other enterprises.
+But growing new businesses can be challenging and survival isn't always easy.
 Small businesses have a lower survival rate relative to larger business with only 59 per cent of all micro businesses and 72 per cent of small business remaining alive after 4 years.
+The top reason for SME failure in Australia was found to be inadequate market research, marketing, sales.

-Table 2: Businesses operating in June 2017 still operating in June 2021, by Employment Size, 2017 - 2021
+Table 2: Businesses operating in June 2017 still operating in June 2021, by Employment Size, 2017 - 2021, N & %